PDGui#

 For powder scenarios, the molar absorption, the absorption, and the real or imaginary permittivity can be plotted.
 Once a plot has been requested the calculation progress is shown in the progress bar.
 Some settings can be changed without the whole plot being recalculated.

 For single-crystal plots, the crystal reflectance and transmittance for s and p polarised radiation can be plotted along with absorptance which is defined in terms of the reflectance (R) and the transmittance (T) as \(1-R-T\).
-For thick slabs, only the transmittance is of any relevance.
+For thick slabs, only the reflactance is of any relevance.
 For thin films, absorptance is useful as it removes some of the oscillations that occur in the transmittance or reflectance due to the film thickness.

 _images/PlottingTab-SingleCrystal.png